-The 16-inch MacBook Pro is Apple’s first notebook to feature an adjustable refresh rate.
-This is especially handy for video editing workflows.
-For the first time, you can match your MacBook Pro’s display to the frame rate of the video you’re viewing or editing.
-Follow the steps in our tutorial to learn how to quickly change your MacBook Pro refresh rate for the built-in Retina display.
+The 16-inch MacBook Pro is Apple’s first notebook to feature an adjustable refresh rate, which is great for video editing workflows.
+This feature lets you match your display to the frame rate of the video you’re viewing or editing, and it works on Apple’s Pro Display XDR external monitor, too.
+Follow the steps in our tutorial to learn how to quickly change the refresh rate for your MacBook Pro’s built-in Retina display or Pro Display XDR

 Before we get to it, a quick reminder: “refresh rate” denotes the number of times a display is redrawn each second, expressed in Hertz.
 Most notebook displays refresh sixty times per second, or 60 Hertz.
-The Retina display on the 16-inch MacBook Pro allows you to switch between several refresh rates.
+The Pro Display XDR, as well as the Retina display on your 16-inch MacBook Pro, make it easy to switch between several screen refresh rates.

-Apple advises selecting a refresh rate that divides evenly into the frame rate of content at hand.
-For example, if the content you’re viewing is displayed at 24 frames per second, choosing the 48-Hertz refresh rate ensures the display refreshes twice per each frame of your content.
+Apple advises selecting a refresh rate that divides evenly into the frame rate of content at hand — i.e. if the content you’re viewing is displayed at 24 frames per second, choosing the 48-Hertz refresh rate ensures the display refreshes twice per each frame of your content.

-Follow along with our step-by-step tutorial embedded right ahead to learn how you can quickly adjust the refresh rate for the built-in Retina display of your 16-inch MacBook Pro.
+Follow along with our step-by-step tutorial right ahead to learn how you can quickly adjust the refresh rate for the Pro Display XDR or the built-in Retina display of your 16-inch MacBook Pro.

-How to change the MacBook Pro refresh rate
+How to change the Pro Display XDR or MacBook Pro refresh rate

-Do this to adjust the display refresh rate on your 16-inch MacBook Pro:
+Do this to adjust the display refresh rate on your computer:

 1) Choose System Preferences from the Apple menu.